pomerium/pomerium/docs/reference/readme.md

 :::warning

-Use it at your ownn risk, if you set a too low value, you may reach IDP API rate limit.
+Use it at your own risk, if you set a too low value, you may reach IDP API rate limit.

 :::

+### Identity Provider API Query Per Second

+- Environmental Variables: `IDP_QPS`
+- Config File Key: `idp_qps`
+- Type: `float64`
+- Example: `IDP_QPS=1.8`
+- Defaults: `IDP_QPS=1.0`

+Limit number of API requests per second to identity provider server.
+The lowest value is `1.0`, any value less than `1.0` has no effect.

+Currently, only applying for [okta].

 ## Proxy Service